-feel that the work environment in general is good Engaging employees - motivation even in uncertain times The skills and engagement of each and every employee are critical to your organisation's sustainability, creativity and effectiveness.
+of the employees feel that the work environment in general is good.
+10 tips for creating engagement The skills and engagement of each and every employee are critical to your organisation's sustainability, creativity and effectiveness.
 Employee wellbeing is crucial if your staff are to remain and develop in their job.

 Clarify objectives and goals Make sure that all employees are clear on the purpose of what you do.
 The clearer the focus on customer and society benefit, the easier it will be for them to do a good job.
 Establish clear and relevant goals for both the short and medium term.
 Break down the goals to the level where the employee can exert a direct influence.
 Good goals should be concrete, realistic and measurable - and they should be often followed up.
-Always celebrate when goals and subgoals are met.
+Always celebrate when goals and sub-goals are met.

 Generate participation Ask your employees how they would like to see the business develop in order for you to reach established goals together.
 A change plan developed solely by management and managers will risk coming up against resistance while the same plans developed on the basis of staff participation will have greater chances to succeed.
-Be clear regarding where responsibility and decisionmaking powers lie for each issue so that participation is not mistaken for consensus and veto rights for all.
+Be clear regarding where responsibility and decision-making powers lie for each issue so that participation is not mistaken for consensus and veto rights for all.
 Exploit the creativity which emerges when different perspectives meet and from the space between different backgrounds and interests.